 Swansea seems to undergoing huge re-development, most of which looks regrettable.
 We paid a flying visit to the slightly underwhelming Dylan Thomas Centre housed in a splendid old building - the former Guildhall - near the docks.
 The exhibition was interesting, if a little too noisy when all the audio clips were playing at once.
 From there to the Promenade, and reminiscences of the Mumbles Train, and then swiftly on to 5 Cwmdonkin Drive, in the Uplands area of the city and the childhood home of Dylan Thomas.

 Back down the hill to the The Guildhall, 1934, by Sir Percy Thomas.
-A huge building brooding of white Portland stone.
+A huge brooding bulk of white Portland stone.
 A fortress of a building.
 A classical building where all the entablatures have been omitted giving each facade the look of a cliff The entrances are like the mouths of caves punched in the massive masonry.
 The windows almost seem incidental at times to the elemental feel.
 Each entrance is filled with a Bronze grille and door as though they had stepped out of ancient Rome.
 The whole thing is powerful confection of Imperial Rome, French Neo-classicism (Ledoux and Boulle) and Art Deco.

 As you can see ornament is used sparingly - the Guildhall uses mass rather than ornament for effect - though there are a number of Art Deco-ish sculptures.
 Sir Robert Lorrimer developed a similar language of bare monumental wall contrasting with carefully placed ornament.
 Perhaps it would have benefited from the use of another stone, one with more personality than the even-grained Portland.